nextstrain/docs.nextstrain.org/src/learn/parts.rst

     Auspice displaying Mumps genomes from North America.

-Augur produces :doc:`dataset files </reference/data-formats>` which are visualized by Auspice.
-These files are often referred to as "JSONs" colloquially because they use a generic data format called JSON.
+Augur produces :term:`datasets<dataset>` which are visualized by Auspice.
+These files are often referred to as :term:`JSONs` colloquially because they use a generic data format called JSON.

 .. graphviz::